cheekysim/chatmd/README.md

 ## Disclaimer
 The Chat MD plugin utilizes OpenAI's GPT-3.5-turbo model, which may incur costs depending on usage.
 Users are responsible for ensuring they have permission to use the API and for any associated costs.

+Also yes this was written with Chat GPT